Please wait while the search results are loading...

 Television rights to NFL games are big business.
 After 35 years of airing Monday Night Football, ABC lost the weekly slot, beginning with the 2006 season, to cable sports company ESPN, although the program ultimately remains under its original corporate umbrella since both ABC and ESPN are owned by the Walt Disney Company.
 Disney is paying dearly for the privilege.

 Television viewership of NFL games had been dropping.
 Super Bowl LX, which aired in February 2021, had had 91.63 million viewers, down from 2020’s 100.45 million, according to Nielsen.
 (The game aired on CBS, which reported that while TV viewership was sharply down, streaming coverage was watched across a record-breaking 5.7 million unique devices, up from 3.4 million devices in 2020 and 2.6 million in 2019.)
-However, Super Bowl LXI, which aired in February 2022, averaged an audience of 112.3 million, including 101.1 million TV viewers and 11.2 million streaming viewers.
+However, audience numbers for subsequent Super Bowls have been rising.
+Super Bowl LVIII in February 2024, broadcast on CBS, was the most watched telecast in history with 123.4 million average viewers across multiple platforms (which included CBS Television Network, Paramount+, Nickelodeon, Univision and digital platforms such as CBS Sports and NFL+).
+Total viewership, which included those watching all or part of the program reached a record 202.4 million.

-Meanwhile, prime time U.S. broadcast rights for Major League Baseball (MLB) are locked up by Fox, which negotiated a seven-year, $3.5 billion deal starting with the 2014 post-season.
+Meanwhile, prime time U.S. broadcast rights for Major League Baseball (MLB) were locked up by Fox, which negotiated a seven-year, $3.5 billion deal starting with the 2014 post-season.
 In late 2018, Fox announced an extension of the deal through 2028 worth an estimated $5.1 billion.
-MLB also has a seven-year, $5.6 billion contract with ESPN through 2021 and a smaller ($2.8 billion) agreement for limited games with Turner Broadcasting for 13 regular season Sunday games through 2021.
+MLB also had a seven-year, $5.6 billion contract with ESPN through 2021 and a smaller ($2.8 billion) agreement for limited games with Turner Broadcasting for 13 regular season Sunday games through 2021.
+ESPN extended its deal for seven years starting in 2022 for a total of $3.85 billion.
+FOX and TBS hold additional broadcast rights from 2022-2028 for $5.1 billion and $3.29 billion respectively.

 The National Basketball Association (NBA) began an eight-year, $7.5 billion deal with ABC, ESPN and Turner in the 2008-09 season.
 That deal was extended in 2014 for nine years and $24 billion ($2.7 billion per year).
+In July 2024, Disney, NBC and Amazon jointly signed a deal for an 11-year, $75 billion contract starting in the 2025-26 season (this includes a $2.2 billion 11-year deal for WNBA rights).
 The NBA also broadcasts games through NBA TV.

 Soccer is the sport that attracts the most TV viewers on a global basis.
 Top teams and leagues are posting phenomenal growth largely due to lucrative television contracts.